hybridgroup/gophercon-2025/bluetooth/arduino/README.md

 # Bluetooth Tutorial
+> [!CAUTION]
+>  This tutorial series ran into a bit of a problem with the display... if you'd like to help fix it, you could win a bounty!

 This series of tutorials is intended to help you learn about programming for Bluetooth using TinyGo and the TinyGo [Bluetooth package](https://github.com/tinygo-org/bluetooth)

 ## What you need